Updated July 29, 2022

 To safeguard your company’s funds—especially payments made by check or wire— consider working with your bank to set up:

-- Predetermined wire transfer limits and email alerts for someone outside of your accounting or treasury area.
+• Predetermined wire transfer limits and email alerts for someone outside your accounting or treasury area.

-- Annual relationship reviews with your treasury management officer to be sure your online access and users, account signers, email alerts are up to date.
+• Annual relationship reviews with your treasury management officer to be sure your online access and users, account signers, and email alerts are up to date.

 Cybersecurity education is key

-While it is common for the finance team to discover payments fraud, the entire company has a role to play in prevention and detection.
+While it is common for the finance team to discover payments fraud, the entire company plays a role in prevention and detection.
 Trainings and resources to teach best practices are essential.
-Some companies even send out simulated email phishing attacks in order test their employees and keep cybersecurity top of mind.
+Some companies even send out simulated email phishing attacks to test their employees and keep cybersecurity top of mind.

-Cybersecurity and payments fraud can be overwhelming for businesses because fraudsters are always evolving their attack methods.
-To keep up with the pace of change, ongoing awareness, strategic preparation and a strong relationship with your bank are some of your best defenses.
+Cybersecurity and payments fraud can be overwhelming for businesses because fraudsters constantly evolve their attack methods.
+To keep up with the pace of change, ongoing awareness, strategic preparation, and a strong relationship with your bank are some of your best defenses.

 By: Barbara Raths, Senior Vice President, Director of Treasury Management and Government Banking